Kuehar/plane-django/README.md

-This repository is for developer who wants to develop plane Django on Docker.
+This repository is for developer who wants to develop plane Django on Docker with PostgreSQL.

 If you want use this,You'll clone and execute below command on your terminal.